 Tilt-shift photography refers to the use of selective focus, often for simulating a miniature scene.
 Only the object of attention stays in focus, everything else is blurred.
 This gives a kind of “toy town” look to the objects in focus.
 Below are two examples of tilt-shift photography:

-Professional photographers create tilt-shift effect using fancy lenses and techniques, but we can do the same thing on iPhone or iPad and Pic Scanner Gold app’s editing tools.
+Professional photographers create tilt-shift effect using fancy lenses and techniques.
+Or with post-processing, e.g. a complicated multi-step process with Photoshop.
+But we can do the same thing on iPhone or iPad and Pic Scanner Gold app’s editing tools.
 Ha!
 And do it by simply editing an existing photo.

 A few other points to note: